 Minimizes Pressure Ulcers

-This is the percentage of residents who have had a pressure ulcer.
-Pressure ulcers are skin damage resulting from staying in the same position for too long.
+This tells you the percent of patients who sustained a pressure ulcer.
+Pressure ulcers are damage to the skin resulting from remaining in one position for an excessive period of time.

 Minimizes Serious Falls

 In Good Samaritan Society New Underwood, 5.93% of Patients had Serious Falls

 This indicates the percentage of residents who sustained a major fall.
 Falls leading to major injuries are routinely linked to poor nursing care.
 Additional nurse staffing can minimize the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections